 Representations and warranties require the target to present the state of its business as it exists on the date the acquisition agreement is signed and (in the case of a staggered signing and closing, which is typical) on the closing date.
 The representations and warranties section is often the lengthiest portion of an acquisition agreement.
-From the perspective of the buyer, representations and warranties provide several key protections:

-- they cause the target to identify specific issues and risks and explain the facts surrounding those issues and risks; - they enable the buyer to walk away from the transaction (that is, not close the transaction) if facts develop that make the transaction materially less favourable; and - they apportion liability in the event that the representations and warranties prove inaccurate.
+From the perspective of the buyer, representations and warranties provide several key protections: (i) they cause the target to identify specific issues and risks and explain the facts surrounding those issues and risks; (ii) they enable the buyer to "walk away" from the transaction (that is, not close the transaction) if facts develop that make the transaction materially less favorable; and (iii) they apportion liability in the event that the representations and warranties prove inaccurate.

-As a general matter and subject to exceptions in certain cases, if an exception or qualification to a representation and warranty is disclosed to the buyer in a disclosure schedule to the acquisition agreement, the buyer will not be able seek indemnification against the seller or sellers based on any resulting losses incurred by the buyer.
-This is usually so even where the agreement contains a pro-sandbagging clause or is silent in a pro-sandbagging jurisdiction.
+As a general matter and subject to exceptions in certain cases, if an exception or qualification to a representation and warranty is disclosed to the buyer in a disclosure schedule attachment to the acquisition agreement, the buyer will not be able seek indemnification against the seller or sellers based on the resulting losses incurred by the buyer.